helloissariel/spoon-toolkit/.github/Workflow-README.md

 ## Setup Instructions

-### 1. PyPI API Token Setup
+### 1. PyPI Trusted Publishing Setup

+For trusted publishing, you need to configure PyPI to trust your GitHub repository:

 1. Go to [PyPI](https://pypi.org/) and log in
-2. Go to Account Settings → API tokens
+2. Go to Account Settings → Publishing
-3. Create a new API token with scope for your project
-4. In your GitHub repository, go to Settings → Secrets and variables → Actions
-5. Add a new repository secret named `PYPI_API_TOKEN` with your token value
+3. Add your GitHub repository as a trusted publisher
+4. Configure the environment name as `pypi` in your repository settings

+**Note**: No API tokens needed for trusted publishing!

 ### 2. Repository Settings